twbs/rfs/README.md

 > **PostCSS:** `generateDisableClasses`

 When the the disable classes are generated you can add the `.disable-responsive-font-size` class to an element to disable responsive font sizes for the element and its child elements.
 If you don't use this, it's better to set this to `false` to prevent the generation of unused css.
 This doesn't apply on font-sizes which are inherited from parents.
 *Default value: `true`*

 ## !important
 By setting a second parameter to true, `!important` is added after the font-size value.
+(Example is in `scss`)

 ```scss
 .label {